Pauline Tantot Rocks See-Through Mesh Bodysuit On Instagram

 Pauline Tantot has been keeping her 3.2 million Instagram followers tantalized with many sultry photos although she kicked it up a notch with her newest share.
-The blonde sported a see-through mesh bodysuit for the Instagram snap which left her chest exposed and her toned bod on full display.
+The blonde sported a see-through mesh bodysuit for the Instagram snap which left her chest exposed and her toned body on full display.

 The Fashion Nova ensemble had long sleeves and was adorned with tiny sparkle gems throughout that added a flirty vibe to her look.
 There was no exact design to the gems, but rather, they were scattered randomly and covered the entire ensemble.
 It also had a high leg cut that left her hips exposed, adding to the sex appeal.